James Dooge: Climate change

 Dooge was involved in some of the earliest work done to identify the causes of climate change.
 He was heavily involved in the discussions within WMO in 1978 that eventually led to the first World Climate Conference being held in Geneva in 1979.
 At the discussions a group of four were given two questions; Is there such a thing as a climate problem?
 And, if there is, is it serious enough to call a world conference of scientists to discuss it?

-He served as chairman of the Scientific Advisory Committee of the World Climate Impact Advisory Committee and, on behalf of the UN secretary general, on the International Decade of Natural Disasters Advisory Board.
+He served as chair of the Scientific Advisory Committee of the World Climate Impact Advisory Committee and, on behalf of the UN secretary general, on the International Decade of Natural Disasters Advisory Board.

 He witnessed first-hand the phenomenal growth in climate change awareness: "At that first conference the attendance was almost exclusively made up of scientists and engineers whereas, when the second World Climate Conference took place in 1990, the scientists and engineers were joined by a strong contingent of politicians, a sign that interest in the issues had broadened considerably."

 In 1990, WMO launched the idea of an International Conference on Water and Climate that would be held as a preparatory meeting for the Rio Summit on the environment and development.
 Dooge arranged for the Conference to be held in Dublin in January 1992.
 References are still made at international gatherings to the "Dublin Conference" as the most influential international conference in the field of water.
-Under his chairmanship the conference adopted the "Dublin Principles" that have been influential in shaping water management policy over the last 20 years.
+Under his chairpersonship the conference adopted the "Dublin Principles" that have been influential in shaping water management policy over the last 20 years.